LegitPhase/Phos/README.md

 Another skid trying to sell an autoclicker
 Please run the .exe in a vm. it doesnt have any vm checks, also no auth since hes too incompetent to make one.

+The backtrack slows down your game.
+He calls it a backtrack for some reason.

 - Skidding Raven XD and renamint it Blat Client (https://api-minecraft.net/v1/m2b6zyj8.png)
 - Detected Autoclicker by Echo